UPPMAX/UPPMAX-documentation/docs/software/projplot.md

 (the bar of `>`s).
 This point is calculated by summing up all core hour usage to the right of the bar.
-What this means in reality is that if this project was to stop analyzing right now, they would have to wait until the bar of `>`s has exited the graph to the left (i.e. ~20 days) before they are below their core hour limit again.
+What this means in reality is that if this project was to stop analysing right now, they would have to wait until the bar of `>`s has exited the graph to the left (i.e. ~20 days) before they are below their core hour limit again.
-Most of the time, projects do not completely stop analyzing, so for each core hour they use the more to the right the `>` bar will move.
+Most of the time, projects do not completely stop analysing, so for each core hour they use the more to the right the `>` bar will move.

 ## Other options